aliyun/terraform-provider-alicloud/website/docs/r/cms_alarm.html.markdown

 The escalations_critical supports the following:

-* `statistics` - Critical level alarm statistics method..
+* `statistics` - Critical level alarm statistics method.
 It must be consistent with that defined for metrics.
-Valid values: ["Average", "Minimum", "Maximum"].
+Valid values: ["Average", "Minimum", "Maximum", "Value", "ErrorCodeMaximum", "Sum", "Count"].
 Default to "Average".
 * `comparison_operator` - Critical level alarm comparison operator.
 Valid values: ["<=", "<", ">", ">=", "==", "!="].
 Default to "==".
 * `threshold` - Critical level alarm threshold value, which must be a numeric value currently.
 * `times` - Critical level alarm retry times.
 Default to 3.